zjpeterson440/personal_projects/NFL Project/README.md

 # NFL QB Weather Project

-Extrated data with webscraping from [Pro Football Reference](https://www.pro-football-reference.com/) and used already compiled weather data from [here](https://www.datawithbliss.com/weather-data) which was then cross referenced with other NFL weather sites for accuracy
+Extrated data with webscraping from [Pro Football Reference](https://www.pro-football-reference.com/) and used already compiled weather data from [here](https://www.datawithbliss.com/weather-data) which was then cross referenced with other NFL weather sites for accuracy.
+The interactive Viz can be found [here](https://public.tableau.com/app/profile/zach.j.peterson) on Tableau.

 ## Files